Using Logical Specifications of Objectives in Multi-Objective Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a method for learning behavior policies by maximizing expected reward through interactions with an environment.
-RL has grown in popularity as RL agents have excelled at increasingly complex tasks, including board games \citep{silver2016mastering}, video games \citep{mnih2015human}, robotic control \citep{haarnoja2018soft}, and other high dimensional, complex tasks.
-RL continues to be a valued area of research as algorithms become more generalizable and sample efficient, making them more feasible for deployment in real world scenarios.
+Reinforcement learning (RL) has grown in popularity as RL agents have excelled at increasingly complex tasks, including board games \citep{silver2016mastering}, video games \citep{mnih2015human}, robotic control \citep{haarnoja2018soft}, and other high dimensional, complex tasks.
+However, because RL agents learn to optimize a predefined reward signal, it is difficult to predict how an agent will learn to complete tasks.
+Human users have little control over agent behavior post-training without retraining the agent from scratch.
+Multi-objective reinforcement learning (MORL) can solve this problem by specifying multiple objectives each with their own reward signal \citep{roijers2013survey}.
+At training time agents learn to satisfy various combinations of these objectives so that they can generalize to novel combinations of objectives at test time.

-Many RL tasks can be imagined in which multiple (possibly conflicting) objectives exist.
-The relative importance of each objective may not be known by the system designer prior to training, and--when it comes to real world deployment--it may be difficult or impossible to retrain agents as the priorities of objectives change over time.
-Rather than retrain agents for each prioritization, multiple objective RL (MORL) \citep{roijers2013survey} seeks to learn a set of potential policies so that importance of objectives can be specified after training, thus creating more flexible, adaptable agents.

 For example, a cleaning agent in a house environment may have several objectives such as dusting, sweeping, and vacuuming.
 The agent can learn to complete each of these objectives, but certain objectives may take priority over others.
-A user may specify that dusting is twice as important as sweeping and that vacuuming is not important at all.
-These priorities may change, and MORL allows agents to learn policies that can satisfy any prioritization of objectives.
+A human user may specify that dusting is twice as important as sweeping and that vacuuming is not important at all.
+These priorities may change, and MORL allows agents to learn policies that can satisfy any prioritization of objectives without requiring retraining.

 As part of MORL, a \emph{scalarization} function is chosen to convert a multiple objective reward vector into a scalar.
 The most common scalarization function for MORL is a linear combination of rewards in the form of a weight vector.
-However, many real world scalarization functions are non-linear.
+However, many real world scalarization functions are more complex than simple linear combinations.
 Additionally, weight vectors are not ideal for specifying desired behavior.
-A user may need to experiment in order to find the weights that result in a desired behavior.
-Thus scalarization functions that are interpretable and allow for non-linearities are preferred.
+A human user may take several tries to find the weights that result in a desired behavior.
+Thus scalarization functions that are interpretable and allow for complex combinations of objectives.